UKGovernmentBEIS/CCA/uk-cca-app-web/README.md

   of services.
 - In general, when your tests do not render the template you would expect, use `screen.debug()` and play with `harness.fixture.detectChanges()` along with `await harness.fixture.whenStable()`.

+_Edit: Due to the instability and changes of the confluence pages, we decided not to continue with this testing approach._

+## Snapshot testing

+Due to the nature of the deadlines we decided to use [Snapshot testing](https://jestjs.io/docs/snapshot-testing).
+Snapshot testing does a good test on the rendered mark up but does not test http action and we currently don't use it after any mutations on the
+DOM.
+It's a suboptimal for of testing for us right now, but it will provide _some_ coverage.

 ### Example